 You may give us your information in order to sign up for one of our events, tell us your story, make a donation, purchase our products or communicate with us.
 We are responsible for your data at all times.

-• When you give permission to OTHER ORGANISATIONS to share or it is available publicly
+When you give permission to other organisations to share information or it is available publicly

 The information we get from other organisations may depend on your privacy settings or the responses you give, so you should regularly check them.
 This information comes from the following sources: